 20-28% 6-12% basketball

-matched for weight, women carry much more fat than men:
+When weights are equal, women carry significantly more fat than men:

 body fat athlete